-You come to ‘The Dog House’ (at the end of the toilet block) where our admin team will be ready to process your application.
+You come to ‘The Dog House’ (at the end of the toilet block) where our Registration team will be ready to process your application.

-Besides a receipt for your fee you will receive a Welcome pack which will include our expert in-house compiled booklet which contains the training syllabus for each Class and useful tips on how to deal with specific ‘doggy indiscretions’.
+In addition to a receipt for your fee you will receive a Welcome pack which will include our expert in-house booklet which contains the training syllabus for each Class as well as useful tips on how to deal with certain ‘doggy indiscretions’.

 You also receive a car sticker, our current Training Calendar and a Welcome letter which will contain the password for access to the Members section on the website.

 Most importantly though you will receive a current name badge which MUST be worn at all times during training.
-This is for insurance purposes but also it enables the Instructor to know who you are and that you are a fully paid up member.
+Besides being for insurance purposes, it also enables the Instructor to know who you are and that you are a fully paid up member.